-1 What we are alleging is that LuckyGunner 2 set up a web store to which they conspire to be 3 deliberately ignorant of age, which is an easily 4 verifiable fact as I have already indicated; and so, 5 this case is really not at all like LuckyGunner.
-I 6 would say the only thing that LuckyGunner I'm 7 sorry this case is not at all like Phillips v. , 8 LuckyGunner.
-I would say the only thing that case 9 really stands for is the premise that LuckyGunner since 10 2012 has known that would-be mass shooters purchase 11 ammunition from its store; and even since then, they 12 refuse to its so any safety measures on their 13 website.
-14 And so, it was foreseeable to them that 14 15 And so, it was foreseeable to them that someone may use their web store to purchase ammunition 15 someone may use their web store to purchase ammunition 15 16 someone may use their web store to purchase ammunition to commit horrific crimes; and the foreseeable result of 15 16 17 someone may use their web store to purchase ammunition to commit horrific crimes; and the foreseeable result of their actions is that a minor, here Dimitrios 15 16 17 18 someone may use their web store to purchase ammunition to commit horrific crimes; and the foreseeable result of their actions is that a minor, here Dimitrios Pagourtzis, went onto their web store, purchased 15 16 17 18 19 someone may use their web store to purchase ammunition to commit horrific crimes; and the foreseeable result of their actions is that a minor, here Dimitrios Pagourtzis, went onto their web store, purchased ammunition handgun ammunition, and killed ten people 15 16 17 18 19 20 someone may use their web store to purchase ammunition to commit horrific crimes; and the foreseeable result of their actions is that a minor, here Dimitrios Pagourtzis, went onto their web store, purchased ammunition handgun ammunition, and killed ten people at Santa Fe High School.
-And the defendants argue that 15 16 17 18 19 20 21 someone may use their web store to purchase ammunition to commit horrific crimes; and the foreseeable result of their actions is that a minor, here Dimitrios Pagourtzis, went onto their web store, purchased ammunition handgun ammunition, and killed ten people at Santa Fe High School.
-And the defendants argue that as a matter of law that they're completely immune from 15 16 17 18 19 20 21 22 someone may use their web store to purchase ammunition to commit horrific crimes; and the foreseeable result of their actions is that a minor, here Dimitrios Pagourtzis, went onto their web store, purchased ammunition handgun ammunition, and killed ten people at Santa Fe High School.
-And the defendants argue that as a matter of law that they're completely immune from liability here and that they really can continue to 15 16 17 18 19 20 21 22 23 someone may use their web store to purchase ammunition to commit horrific crimes; and the foreseeable result of their actions is that a minor, here Dimitrios Pagourtzis, went onto their web store, purchased ammunition handgun ammunition, and killed ten people at Santa Fe High School.
-And the defendants argue that as a matter of law that they're completely immune from liability here and that they really can continue to operate their web store in exactly the same manner that
+What we are alleging is that LuckyGunner 1 2 set up a web store to which they conspire to be deliberately ignorant of age, which is an easily 3 verifiable fact as I have already indicated; and so, 4 this case is really not at all like LuckyGunner.
+5 6 would say the only thing that LuckyGunner -- I'm 7 sorry -- this case is not at all like Phillips v.
+8 LuckyGunner.
+I would say the only thing that case 9 really stands for is the premise that LuckyGunner since 10 2012 has known that would-be mass shooters purchase ammunition from its store; and even since then, they 11 12 refuse to -- its -- so any safety measures on their 13 website.
+And so, it was foreseeable to them that 14 someone may use their web store to purchase ammunition 15 16 to commit horrific crimes; and the foreseeable result of their actions is that a minor, here Dimitrios 17 18 Pagourtzis, went onto their web store, purchased ammunition -- handgun ammunition, and killed ten people 19 20 at Santa Fe High School.
+And the defendants argue that 21 as a matter of law that they're completely immune from 22 liability here and that they really can continue to 23 operate their web store in exactly the same manner that 24 they have been this entire time; and this argument is 25 really based on two flawed misunderstandings, on a